Sebastian Korda: 2018: ATP debut

-2020: Major debut & fourth round at French Open
+2020: Major debut and fourth round

 Korda made his Masters 1000 debut as a qualifier at the warm-up Western & Southern Open tournament prior to the US Open.
 Korda made his Grand Slam debut as a wildcard at the US Open where he was defeated by Denis Shapovalov.

 As a qualifier, Korda reached the fourth round at the French Open after beating Andreas Seppi, 21st seed John Isner and fellow qualifier Pedro Martínez.
 He lost to defending (and eventual) champion Rafael Nadal in straight sets.

-2021: First ATP title, Wimbledon fourth round, top 40
+2021: First ATP title, Wimbledon 4th round

 Korda reached his first ATP final at the Delray Beach Open defeating Cameron Norrie.
 He lost to Hubert Hurkacz in straight sets.

 Korda made another breakthrough run at the Miami Masters, where he reached his first Masters 1000 quarterfinal.
 He beat 10th seed Fabio Fognini in three sets, 17th seed Aslan Karatsev in straight sets and scored his first top 10 win against Diego Schwartzman in three sets.
 He lost to 4th seed Andrey Rublev in the quarterfinals.
 He also reached a then career-high ranking of ATP world No. 62 on April 12, 2021.

 In May, Korda lifted his first career ATP Tour singles title at the Emilia-Romagna Open, an ATP 250 tournament first played in 2021 due to the one-week delay of the 2021 French Open.
 He beat Marco Cecchinato in the final and did not drop a set throughout the tournament.
 He also became the first American male tennis player to win on European clay since Sam Querrey in 2010.
 As a result of this successful run, he reached a new then career-high of No. 50 on May 31, 2021.

-In June at the Halle Open, his first ever ATP event on grass, Korda picked up his second top 10 win against 6th seed Roberto Bautista Agut along with beating Kei Nishikori en route to the quarterfinals, where he lost to eventual champion Ugo Humbert.
+In June at the Halle Open, his first ever ATP event on grass, Korda picked up his second top 10 win against 6th seed Roberto Bautista Agut| along with beating Kei Nishikori en route to the quarterfinals, where he lost to eventual champion Ugo Humbert.

-A week later, in his debut at the Wimbledon Championships, Korda reached the fourth round for the first time in his career after defeating in-form player and 15th seed Alex de Minaur, qualifier Antoine Hoang, and 22nd seed Dan Evans.
+A week later, in his debut at Wimbledon, Korda reached the fourth round for the first time in his career after defeating in-form player and 15th seed Alex de Minaur, qualifier Antoine Hoang, and 22nd seed Dan Evans.
 However, he lost in the fourth round to 25th seed Karen Khachanov in five tight sets with the score in the fifth set being 10–8 after thirteen breaks of serve.
 Despite the loss, he reached a new career-high ranking of No. 46 on July 12, 2021.

-At the Rolex Paris Masters, Korda defeated 13th seed Aslan Karatsev and former world No. 3 Marin Čilić.
+At the Paris Masters, Korda defeated 13th seed Aslan Karatsev and former world No. 3 Marin Čilić.
 The win over Karatsev ended the Russian's push to qualify for the season-ending ATP Finals.